tommlogan/land_surface_temperature/README.md

 * [ ] Phoenix (phx)
 * [ ] Portland (por)

-Maybe will add a couple of cities from non-industrialized countries to see if the results are generalizable?
+I'd like to add three cities from non-industrialized countries to see if the results are generalizable?
 * [ ] Accra, Ghana (acr) - I'm not sure if the sat images are clear enough
 * [ ] Kolkata, India (kol)
 * [ ] Manila, Philippines (man)
-* [ ] Nairobi, Kenya (nai)
+* [ ] Nairobi, Kenya (nai) - AS has a paper on nai already, so data must be available

 ## Steps:
 1. Process the LandSat images to land surface temperatures